metalgaiden/metalgaiden.github.io/index.markdown

 [<img src="/assets/img/thumbnails/gordian.png" alt="drawing" width="400"/>](/projects/gordian)

 My most recent work, which displays my ability to solve complex problems and also make interesting and engaging puzzle systems, is [Gordian](/projects/gordian).
 It's a game about tying knots and I did the programming, design, sound effects and music.
 It shows what a generalist can do when touching every piece of the game making pie.
 I'm really proud of how I brought this one together.
-Try it out, I guarantee you'll be impressed.
+Try it out.
+You'll be impressed.

 <br/>